Cultra Manor – Ulster Folk and Transport Museum

 Cultra Manor

-The Ulster Folk and Transport Museum are one of the different museums in Northern Ireland that gives visitors the chance to experience life over more than 100 years ago.
-While at the same time experiencing one of Europe’s most comprehensive transport collection.
-One of the different buildings which are situated in this museum and considered part of the Ulster Folk and Transport Museum is the Cultra Manor.
+The Ulster Folk and Transport Museum is one of the museums in Northern Ireland that gives visitors the chance to experience life from more than 100 years ago.
+While simultaneously experiencing one of Europe’s most comprehensive transport collections.
+One of the different buildings in this museum and considered part of the Ulster Folk and Transport Museum is the Cultra Manor.

-It was originally built as a large plain house with a central bow and a battlemented parapet.
-The front of this manor has projected pedimented ends that are joined by balustraded Ionic Parapet; the right hand projecting forth like a porch.
+It was initially built as a large plain house with a central bow and a battlemented parapet.
+The front of this manor has projected pedimented ends joined by a balustraded Ionic Parapet, the right hand projecting forth like a porch.
 Inside the Cultra Manor, there is a long, two-storey service wing which is joined to the main block by a wing.

 History of the Manor

-This manor was owned by Sir Robert Kennedy who retired to it in 1912 after he built it in 1902.
-The Kennedy’s family former home was the Cultra House which had passed out of their ownership in the 1870s.
-Sir Robert and his wife Lady Kennedy died within a few months from one another.
+This manor was owned by Sir Robert Kennedy, who retired from it in 1912 after he built it in 1902.
+The Kennedy family’s former home was the Cultra House, which passed out of their ownership in the 1870s.
+Sir Robert and his wife, Lady Kennedy, died within a few months of one another.
 They left the property for their four daughters.
-After World War II, the family found out that the maintenance of the house would cost them a lot of money and thus another smaller neo-Georgian house was built for them in the same grounds.
+After World War II, the family found out that the maintenance of the house would cost them a lot of money; thus, another smaller neo-Georgian house was built for them on the same grounds.

-The manor house and the pleasure gardens were then sold to the Ulster Folk and Transport Museum in 1961 and conversion of the building was undertaken.
+The manor house and the pleasure gardens were then sold to the Ulster Folk and Transport Museum in 1961, and conversion of the building was undertaken.
 This led to the transformation of the place from the inside.
-Which included re-allocating the main rooms as exhibition areas.
-The servants’ quarters as workshops and library and extending the garage for use as an administration block.
+Which included reallocating the main rooms as exhibition areas.
+The servants’ quarters are workshops and a library; the garage is an administration block.

-In 2010, there was a huge sum of money spent on Cultra Manor in order to transport it to what we see today.
-It now provides an area where many interesting events can be held.
-One of the events which are held in the Cultra Manor is the Limited Edition Afternoon Teas.
-This is a special event which takes you back in a time of how people enjoyed afternoon tea.
+In 2010, a massive sum of money was spent on Cultra Manor to transport it to what we see today.
+It now provides an area where many exciting events can be held.
+One of the events held in the Cultra Manor is the Limited Edition, Afternoon Teas.
+This unique event takes you back to when people enjoyed afternoon tea.
 It also lets people experience the history surrounding the Kennedy family.

 Popular Wedding Venue

-One of the things making Cultra Manor famous these days is the fact that it is now being used as a wedding and attractions location.
+One of the things making Cultra Manor famous these days is that it is now being used as a wedding and attraction location.
 One of the things differentiating this Manor is that it provides those staying at it with the best views across Belfast Lough.
 Cultra Manor is becoming a popular wedding venue in Northern Ireland.
 Especially for couples seeking something a little different.
-Weddings can also use the Folk park itself – along with the manor house for an extra special day.
+Weddings can also use the Folk park and the manor house for an extra special day.

-Cultra Manor, located in the town of Holywood in Ulster, was the former residence of the Kennedy Family until the 1870s.
+Cultra Manor, located in Holywood in Ulster, was the former residence of the Kennedy Family until the 1870s.
 It is one of the last mansions of the landed gentry to be built in Ireland.

 The manor was sold in 1961 to the Ulster Folk Museum, and the building was converted to accommodate exhibitions, workshops, and a library.
 It opened to visitors in 1964.